Monroe Township, Middlesex County, New Jersey: Local government

 Monroe Township is governed within the Faulkner Act, formally known as the Optional Municipal Charter Law, under the Mayor-Council system of New Jersey municipal government.
 The township is one of 71 municipalities (of the 564) statewide governed under this form.
 The governing body is comprised of a directly-elected mayor and a five-member township council, all elected on a partisan basis in odd-numbered years as part of the November general election.
 There are three township council seats elected from wards, which come up for vote together, followed two years later by the two at-large seats and the mayoral seat.

-As of 2024, the Mayor of Monroe Township is Democrat Stephen Dalina, who is serving a term of office ending December 31, 2027.
+As of 2026, the Mayor of Monroe Township is Democrat Stephen Dalina, who is serving a term of office ending December 31, 2027.
 Dalina had been appointed to office in 2021 and was elected for a full term in November 2023.
-Members of the Township Council are Council President Miriam Cohen (D, 2027; at-large), Vice President Terence G. Van Dzura (D, 2027; at-large), Charles G. Dipierro (R, 2025; Ward 3), Michael A. Markel (D, 2025; Ward 1) and Rupa P. Siegel (D, 2025; Ward 2).
+Members of the Township Council are Council President Rupa P. Siegel (D, 2029; Ward 2), Vice President Michael A. Markel (D, 2029; Ward 1), Miriam Cohen (D, 2027; at-large), Charles G. Dipierro (R, 2029; Ward 3) and Terence G. Van Dzura (D, 2027; at-large).

 In January 2021, the Township Council selected councilmember Stephen Dalina from a list of three candidates nominated to fill the seat as mayor expiring in December 2023 that became vacant following the death of Gerald Tamburro the previous month.
 In February 2021, Terence Van Dzura was selected from the three candidates nominated to fill the at-large seat expiring in December 2023 that had been held by Dalina until he took office as mayor.
 Dalina and Van Dzura served on an interim basis until the November 2021 general election, when they were elected to serve the balance of the term of office.

 In March 2017, the Township Council selected Miriam Cohen from a list of three candidates nominated by the Democratic municipal committee to fill the seat expiring in December 2019 that was vacated the previous month by Leslie Koppel when she took office on the Middlesex County Board of Chosen Freeholders.
 In November 2017, Cohen was elected to serve the balance of the term of office.

 In January 2016, the Township Council appointed Blaise Dipierro to fill the Second Ward seat expiring in December 2017 that had been held by Gerald W. Tamburro until he stepped down to take office as mayor; Dipierro will serve on an interim basis until the November 2016 general election, when voters will choose a candidate to serve the balance of the term of office.

 The New Jersey Juvenile Justice Commission operates the New Jersey Training School, a juvenile detention center for boys, in the township.
 In 2018, the state approved funding to close the two Civil War-era youth prisons in New Jersey.
 It has not been decided yet what will be done with the property after its closure.